alexmdavis/WhatToDo/README.md

 ![ScreenShot](https://raw.github.com/alexmdavis/WhatToDo/screenshots/WhatToDo-shot1.png) . ![ScreenShot](https://raw.github.com/alexmdavis/WhatToDo/screenshots/WhatToDo-shot2.png)

+(Note to designers: I mean the actual physical gutters on my house.)

 Google API access depends on a key in string resource R.id.google_api_key, not included in this repository.
 (Use an xml file in res/values.)

 OAuth (2.0), logging, and some AsyncTask code from Google Task API sample (see quick ref below)